-As the image shows, the trigeminal nerve consists of a complex root and branch system, linking with much of our face.
-This is there to carry sensation messages to our brain but can at times malfunction.
+As the image shows, the trigeminal nerve consists of a complex root and branch structure, underlying much of our face.
+The system is there to carry sensation messages to our brain but can at times malfunction.

-The stabbing, burning, or shock like pain which follows may be at extreme levels.
-Occasionally spontaneous, or environmental, or brought on by applying make up, shaving, eating, drinking, smiling, almost any facial activity.
+The stabbing, burning, shock like pain which follows may be at extreme levels.
+Occasionally spontaneous, or brought on by applying make up, shaving, eating, drinking, smiling, any facial activity, or the environment.

 This is most often caused by pressure from nearby blood vessels, or more rarely unknown tumours, or physical trauma.
-Damage to the myelin sheath which surrounds a nerve may be a further issue.
+Damage to the myelin sheath which surrounds the nerve may be a further issue.

-Multiple sclerosis can bring this, brain lesions and strokes are at times associated with trigeminal neuralgia, although the cause is commonly independent.
+Multiple sclerosis can bring this type of damage, brain lesions and strokes are at times associated with trigeminal neuralgia, although the cause is more often independent.

 There are cases which will respond to oral, or injected medication.
-Microvascular decompression surgery can relieve compression of a nerve by an artery or vein, along with other surgical approaches.
+Microvascular decompression surgery can relieve compression of a nerve by an artery or vein.